Koops0/TekkenAIPublic/README.md

 From the 31 videos, I seperated them into 3 datasets: train, valid and test.
 I then created a Python script using OpenCV where I split the dataset into separate frames.
 The amount of frames were 3145 for Training, 963 for Validation and 496 for Testing.
 This took a couple of hours.

 ## Part 4: Object Detection and Roboflow
 I then uploaded the images on [Roboflow](https://universe.roboflow.com/), where I create bounding boxes for objects, including enemies, players, their health, blocks and hits.
-This took 3 and a half weeks and is the longest part of this so far.
+This took 3 and a half weeks and is the longest part of this project so far.

+## Part 5: Training a Model
+Now, I'm going to train the Roboflow model with YOLO and Pytorch.
+Currently, I'm going to be on break from this project as I want to finish my website, but I'll work on this once I'm done.